 To stop fluid from building up, people with HAE need to take medication.
 HAE drugs either prevent swelling or increase the amount of C1-INH in the blood.

-- a direct infusion of donated fresh frozen plasma (which contains C1 esterase inhibitor)
+direct infusion of donated fresh frozen plasma (which contains C1 esterase

-- androgen therapy, such as a drug called danazol, which can increase the amount of C1-INH esterase inhibitor produced by your liver
+therapy, such as a drug called danazol, which can increase the amount of C1-INH esterase inhibitor produced

-- icatibant (Firazyr), which stops bradykinin from binding to its receptor (bradykinin B2 receptor antagonist)
+(Firazyr), which stops bradykinin from binding to its receptor (bradykinin B2

 As you can see, an HAE attack occurs differently from an allergic reaction.
 Drugs used to treat allergic reactions, like antihistamines, corticosteroids, and epinephrine, won’t work in an HAE attack.